-- (i) Trainees studying and/or working in the NHS, who are already in possession of qualifications at a high level.
-Such staff are often studying for a higher level qualification and undertaking a role that can be assessed using the NHS Job Evaluation Scheme. - (ii) Trainees who enter the NHS and undertake all their training whilst an employee.
+(iii) trainees who enter the NHS and undertake all their training whilst an employee.
 Typically, these staff develop their knowledge and skills significantly during a period of time measured in years.
-Given the significant change in knowledge and skills during the training period, the use of job evaluation is not appropriate.
-Pay should be determined as a percentage of the pay for qualified staff as set out in paragraph 6.
+Given the significant change in knowledge and skills during the training period the use of job evaluation is not appropriate.
+Pay should be determined as a percentage of the pay for qualified staff.
+(See the question and answer guidance in Annex 28 (England and Wales) or Annex 28 (Scotland and Northern Ireland)).